GraceCeline/Workshop/HELP.md

 The initialization of the tox-environment only needs to be done **once**.
 All further changes can be done within the environment, changes to the `requirements.txt` can be reflected to your environment by running `pip install -r requirements.txt` within the activated enviroment.

+## Development workflows

+Make sure to check the information given in the [guidelines-repository](https://github.com/deNBI/guidelines).

+All relevant information on project-management, branch-naming and other working conventions are given there.